toddbirchard/account-creation-endpoint/README.md

 An endpoint triggered whenever a user submits a "create account" form.
 Handles several intricacies which simplify signup, track analytics, and prompts a welcome email.

 ![Cloud Function](https://raw.githubusercontent.com/toddbirchard/hackers-account-creation/master/img/cloudfunction.png)

+## Functionality

+This function holds a simple core value: simplify the onboarding process as much as possible for end users.
+This means keeping our "sign up" form as simple as possible (currently two fields) and discerning any additional data we might like to collect through scripting.